Frontier Living, 1880’s - Cover

 When he was gone from sight, I rode toward the barn and inside onto the barn floor.
 The barn was half-full of hay.
 A big freight wagon was on the other end of the barn floor, and I saw a stabled team of big workhorses through a door.
 I loosed these and led them out, waving my arms until they went out into the fields.
 I debated shooting them but decided not to, and the same for the old dog.

-I pulled the bottle of coal oil out of the saddle pocket and went into the hay barn, splashing some on the hay at the top of the ladder.
+I pulled the bottle of coal oil out of the saddle pocket and went into the hay barn, splashing some coal oil on the hay at the top of the ladder.
 I saved some for the bottom near the floor.
 I closed one big door, and when I threw a Lucifer into the soaked hay at the bottom, I closed the other big door.
 I mounted my horse and returned to the glen to get my other horse.

 By the next day’s evening, I was more than a few miles away.
 I had made no contact with anyone, but I knew it wouldn’t last, and I was right.
 I was tired, and I had pushed my horses.
-I woke up when someone was speaking to me.
+I woke up when someone was speaking.
 “Hey, Kid, what are you doing camping here all alone?
 It’s a good place; my friends have used it before.”

 I had a story ready.
 “I was run off when a big ranch drove us out.
 Parents are both dead.
 I thought of a whole lot of things to get even.
 I know little about guns and stuff like that, and I’m only fifteen.
-I figured I would get on with a ranch somewhere where I could learn about things and get a little age on me.
+I figured I would get on with a ranch somewhere where I could learn about things and get a little age.
 I should know enough by the time I’m not a kid anymore.”

 “I’ll do that.”
 These men I had hooked up with traveled fast, and I couldn’t guess how far we traveled.
 It didn’t matter.
 On nights when we stopped, I helped with camp chores and spent much time rubbing the horses dry.
 I didn’t say much, and the four men didn’t either.
-Sam, Mike, and Rick might be ten years older than me.
+Sam, Mike, and Rick might be ten years older than I was.
 Rocky had to be Pa’s age, well into his Forties.
 We headed into the uplands finally.

 Rocky declared we were almost home.
 I saw a cloud of smoke rising from the tree tops the next mountain over, but I didn’t mention it.
 It must be we weren’t alone in this area.
 We pulled into a good-sized opening with cattle grazing.
-I estimated it held about 300 head and more of different-aged cattle.
+I estimated it held about 300 head, and more of different-aged cattle.
 The cabin was rough but large enough.
 It was old, though.
-The horses had a three-sided shelter.
+The horses had a three -sided shelter.
 It looked like I had to build my own for my two animals.
 I’d have it done by snowfall and have a place to sleep.

 I was tired and late getting up.
 I was the last one to hit the bunk last night, too.
 I saw the horses cared for like I did every night for the previous three.